binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 The technical equipment required to carry out a SMiSh looks like the following:

 1. Something to create and send a message from.
-A burner phone (or prepaid SIM) or software such as The Social Engineer Toolkit (SET) which provides functionality to create and send a spoofed SMS, found in Backtrack.
+A burner phone (or prepaid SIM) or software such as The SE Toolkit (SET) which provides functionality to create and send a spoofed SMS, found in Backtrack.
 2. The intermediary.
 Often also providing the spoofing service which provides the number that the message appears to have been sent from.
 Services like the before mentioned burnerapp, spoofcard and others provide a spoofing service and other features like voice changers, auto responders.

 ### Favour for a Favour {#people-identify-risks-favour-for-a-favour}